 13. Italy is home to the largest number of UNESCO World Heritage Sites in Europe

 That’s right.
-But then again, this fact about Italy isn’t really that surprising.
-Think about it – Pompeii, the historical center of Florence, the Colosseum in Rome, the Leaning Tower of Pisa, early Christian monuments at Ravenna… There are 55 in all.
+But then again, this is one of those facts about Italy isn’t really that surprising.
+Think about it – Pompeii, the historical center of Florence, the Colosseum in Rome, the Leaning Tower of Pisa, early Christian monuments at Ravenna… There are 55 amazing Italian landmarks in all.
 China also has 55, so these two cultural giants are tied for first place globally.

 14. The word ‘Italy’ actually means “Land of Calves”